gaebar/gaebar.github.io/src/pages/about/cv/index.md

 **<a href="mailto:hi@gaetanobarreca.dev" target="_blank">hi@gaetanobarreca.dev</a>**

+## Tech Stack

+- Databases: MongoDB, Mongoose, PostgreSQL, SQLAlchemy
+- Backend: Python, Flask, Node.js, Express
+- Frontend: React, Bulma, Spectre
+- IDEs: Visual Studio Code, Atom

 ## Skills

-- Tech Stack: Python, JavaScript, HTML, CSS
+- API design and development of CRUD applications
-- Frameworks and libraries: React, Bulma, Flask
+- Testing and test-driven development
-- Server-side: Node.js, Express, MongoDB, Mongoose, PostgreSQL
-- IDEs: Visual Studio Code, Atom
+- Implementation of secure / authenticated websites
+- Pair programming and team collaboration with Git
+- Working with Agile & Scrum methodologies with Trello
+- Prototyping applications with ER Diagrams and wireframes

-- Adaptability, self-motivated, ability to learn quickly, curious, self-learning, good communicator, team player, attention to detail
+Adaptability, self-motivated, quick-learner, curious, autonomous, good communicator, team player, attention to detail

-- Languages: Italian (native), English (Fluent)
+Languages: Italian (native), English (proficient)

 ## Experience

 #### Software Engineering Immersive course, General Assembly, London, May - August 2019

 The course covers a vast array of content in three months, and it was a great way to get holistic knowledge to kick start my tech career.
-I was surrounded by very talented and interesting individuals from different backgrounds, which provided a new perspective and gave me the opportunity to explore this new domain.
-The most important takeaway from the course is the feeling that everything is achievable, and despite numerous challenges, I kept confidence in my ability to learn to code and found great value in asking people’s opinions and their reasoning behind decisions, as I feel this is truly the best way to learn.

----

-Full-time Software Engineering Immersive course at the London GA Campus (13 weeks).
-Each day consist of a morning standup meeting with the class and instructional team to discuss progress and problems, then lessons and labs from 9-5 and daily homework (mini-projects), with 3 full project weeks and one 2-day hackathon.
+Each day consists of a morning standup meeting with the class and instructional team to discuss progress and problems, then lessons and labs from 9-5 and daily homework (mini-projects), with 3 full project weeks and one 2-days hackathon.

 ##Course activities:

 - Creating responsive web pages for modern browsers using HTML5, CSS3, and JavaScript.
 - Building richly interactive, front-end single-page applications using React.
-- Writing secure full-stack applications and deploying on Heroku.
+- Writing secure full-stack MVC (Model-View-Controller) applications
+- Deploying dynamic apps on Heroku and static websites to Netlify
 - Consuming web APIs from third-party sites such as Twilio, TFL, and Mapbox.
 - Building RESTful APIs using MongoDB, Express and Flask with Python.
 - Collaborating as a team using Git and GitHub.

-## Related Projects
+## Projects

 - **<a href="https://github.com/gaebar/sei-project-4" target="_blank">Family Story</a>**
 - **<a href="https://github.com/gaebar/sei-group-project"
   target="_blank">VietGram</a>**
 - **<a href="https://github.com/gaebar/SEI-project2-" target="_blank">Digital Nomad Hub</a>**
 - **<a href="https://github.com/gaebar/sei-project-1" target="_blank">Eleven's Game</a>**
-- **<a href="https://github.com/gaebar/rock-paper-scissors-lizard-spock" target="_blank">Rock Paper Scissors Spock</a>**
+- **<a href="https://github.com/gaebar/rock-paper-scissors-lizard-spock" target="_blank">Rock Paper Scissors Lizard Spock</a>**

 ## Articles

-- **<a href="https://medium.com/@gaetanobarreca/my-experience-at-general-assembly-london-6a55d7de55c9" target="_blank">My Experience at General Assembly, London</a>**
+- **<a href="https://medium.com/@gaetanobarreca/my-experience-at-general-assembly-london-6a55d7de55c9" target="_blank">My Experience at General Assembly (Medium)</a>**

 ## Previous Experience